U.S. Attorney Preet Bharara says he did not resign — and was fired by DOJ

-Federal prosecutor Preet Bharara of New York said Saturday he did not resign — and was instead fired — after the Department of Justice requested that he and 45 other U.S. attorneys abruptly step down.
+Federal prosecutor Preet Bharara said Saturday he did not resign — and was swiftly fired — after the Department of Justice demanded that he and 45 other U.S. attorneys abruptly step down.

-Attorney General Jeff Sessions asked for those top prosecutors who were holdovers from the Obama administration to voluntarily resign Friday.
-They included Bharara, who said Trump had asked him to stay on as U.S. Attorney of the Southern District of New York during a Trump Tower meeting last November.
+Attorney General Jeff Sessions asked for those chief prosecutors who were holdovers from the Obama administration to voluntarily resign Friday.
+They included Bharara, who in November said Trump had asked him to stay on as U.S. Attorney of the Southern District of New York during a meeting in Trump Tower.

-Nevertheless, Bharara received a phone call Friday to remove himself from his position — but he reportedly refused.
+Nevertheless, Bharara received a phone call Friday to relinquish his role — but he refused Sessions' order in an act of defiance that put pressure on the White House to show its muscle.

-On Saturday afternoon, Bharara sent out a tweet saying so: "I did not resign.
+On Saturday afternoon, Bharara sent out a tweet confirming he was terminated: "I did not resign.
 Moments ago I was fired.
 Being the US Attorney in SDNY will forever be the greatest honor of my professional life."

+In a follow-up statement, Bharara reflected on his career as attorney general since President Barack Obama appointed him in 2009.

+"One hallmark of justice is absolute independence, and that was my touchstone every day that I served," he said.
+"I want to thank the amazing people of the Southern District of New York, the greatest public servants in the world, for everything they do each day in pursuit of justice."

+Joon Kim, the current deputy U.S. attorney for the district, will serve as acting U.S. attorney.

-Bharara, 48, is known as a tough attorney who made a career chasing down corruption and crime on Wall Street as well as prosecuting government officials, white-collar criminals and Times Square bomber Faisal Shahzad.
-He was appointed to his position by President Barack Obama in 2009.
+Bharara, 48, is known as an aggressive attorney who made a career chasing down corruption and crime on Wall Street as well as prosecuting government officials, white-collar criminals and Times Square bomber Faisal Shahzad.

+"Preet Bharara has been an exemplary U.S. attorney for the Southern District of New York," Senate Minority Leader Chuck Schumer, D-N.Y., said in a statement Saturday.
+"His relentless drive to root out public corruption, lock up terrorists, take on Wall Street, and stand up for what is right should serve as a model for all U.S. attorneys across the country.
+He will be sorely missed."

 Multiple officials with knowledge of the day's events told NBC News that Bharara had staunchly refused to resign his office earlier Saturday.
-He told his staff that he planned to stay on, had no intention of leaving and was going to be at his office on Monday morning for work, sources said.
+He told his staff that he planned to stay on, had no intention of leaving and was even planning on being at his office Monday morning for work, sources said.

 Some in law enforcement circles suggested that Bharara was essentially daring the Justice Department and the White House to fire him.